- The Washington Times - Thursday, October 30, 2025

 Advertisement

-The host city of Gyeongju, was the capital of the Silla Dynasty, which unified the Korean Peninsula after overcoming two other kingdoms during Korea’s heroic age.
-Though Thursday’s bilateral was not an official part of APEC’s multilateral events, Mr. Lee made clear its import.
+The host city, Gyeongju, was the capital of the Silla Dynasty, which unified the Korean Peninsula after overcoming two other kingdoms during Korea’s heroic age.
+Although the bilateral meeting Thursday was not an official part of APEC’s multilateral events, Mr. Lee made clear its significance.

 “The participation of the two leaders will determine the success or failure of the APEC Summit,” he told the Dong-A newspaper last week.

-Foreign policy experts say that the agreements between the U.S. and China may offer them — and the world — breathing room from the retaliatory trade measures that have marked Mr. Trump’s second term.
+Foreign policy experts say the agreements between the U.S. and China may offer them and the world breathing room from the retaliatory trade measures that have marked Mr. Trump’s second term.

 Advertisement